zeca77/Recovering-genomes-from-microbial-communities-unsupervised-learning/README.md

 # Recovering genomes from microbial communities with unsupervised learning

-This repository contains the code developed as part of a Master’s thesis titled **“Recovering genomes from microbial communities with unsupervised learning”**, completed at **FCT-NOVA**.
+This repository contains the code developed as part of my Master’s thesis titled **“Recovering genomes from microbial communities with unsupervised learning”**, completed at **FCT-NOVA**.

 The original implementation is based on **GraphMB**, a cutting-edge metagenomic binning tool designed to recover microbial genomes from long-read assemblies by leveraging assembly graphs and graph neural networks.
 GraphMB uses graph embeddings generated from the assembly graph to cluster contigs into genome bins.